Maji Safi Group’s Multi-sectoral Development in WASH and Agriculture

 Agriculture in Tanzania and the Rorya District

-Tanzania, including the Rorya District where MSG works, are rich in arable land, water resources, and diverse agro-ecological zones.
-Despite this potential, food security remains a major challenge, with over 11 million (17 %) of Tanzanians facing chronic food insecurity (2023 population 64,701,175).
+Tanzania, including the Rorya District where MSG works, is rich in arable land, water resources, and diverse agro-ecological zones.
+Despite this potential, food security remains a major challenge, with over 11 million (17%) Tanzanians facing chronic food insecurity (2023 population 64,701,175).
 Factors such as climate change, pests and diseases, and low agricultural productivity contribute to this problem.
 Supporting small-scale farmers to address these challenges is critical to ensuring sustainable agriculture and food security in Tanzania.

 • According to the Rorya District council, about 85% of district inhabitants depend on agriculture and livestock keeping to earn their income.